Terms and conditions

 Vaincourt SAS takes the utmost care in the way it features and describes its Goods in order to meet the Customer’s expectations.
 It is, however, possible that mistakes are made in the way Goods are featured on the Website.
 All photographs of or information on Goods featured on the Website are non-contractual and cannot engage the responsibility of Vaincourt SAS.

 Vaincourt SAS will fulfil orders placed by the Customer while stocks last and will do its utmost to keep the availability of its Goods updated on the Website.
-It is possible that the Customer should receive an item returned by another Customer when placing an order.
 It is specified that Vaincourt SAS only accepts return of Goods that are unused (with tags still attached), in original packaging and in a resalable condition, these three criteria being validated before Goods are returned to stock.
 Should one or several items ordered by the Customer be permanently or temporarily out of stock, despite Vaincourt SAS’s best care and effort, or should delivery be delayed (except in case of force majeure) Vaincourt SAS will inform the Customer by email.
-The Customer will then be able to either amend or cancel their order by email at firstname.lastname@example.org.
+The Customer will then be able to either amend or cancel their order by email at email@example.com.
 Should the order cancellation be due to a delay in delivery, the Customer will have the option to cancel their order no later than 48 hours before the expected delivery date.

 Should this be the case, Vaincourt SAS commits to refund the Customer within the best delay and at the latest within fourteen days after their payment has been received.
 No compensation will be paid by Vaincourt SAS to the Customer in such situations.

 Order processing on the Website is compliant with the procedure implemented by Vaincourt SAS including different stages culminating in the Order being confirmed and validated.
-The Customer may select as many Goods as he or she wishes and add them to the basket (the “Basket”).
-The “Basket” shows the Goods chosen by the Customer as well as their price and additional costs.
-The Customer is able to freely amend the Basket before validating their order.
+The Customer may select as many Goods as he or she wishes and add them to the Cart. (the “Cart”).
+The “Cart” shows the Goods chosen by the Customer as well as their price and additional costs.
+The Customer is able to freely amend the Cart before validating their order.
 Order validation shall be deemed to be confirmation of the Customer’s agreement of the T&Cs, of the Goods purchased, of their price and additional costs.